2013

 ● 1-1-2013: Here’s the New Year’s edition of my biannual retrospective (of my life).
 My health is still excellent, except for a significant deterioration in the condition of my lower back, for which I’m now getting physical therapy.
 The arthritis (or at least the arthritis symptoms) in my hands has significantly improved.

 Creatively, it’s been a somewhat below-average year; I wrote a number of excellent pieces, but fewer than usual.
 I wish that my “On Happiness and Well-being” had been written in 2012, as that would have been a wonderful accomplishment for the year.
-But, alas, a review of the above diary entries for the past twelve months or so reveals that I actually completed the work in 2011, though at the end of the year.
+But, alas, a review of the above Diary entries for the past twelve months or so reveals that I actually completed the work in 2011, though at the end of the year.

 . . .
 No, I need to revise the foregoing paragraph.
 On further examination, I think it was only a rough draft of “On Happiness and Well-being” that I completed in 2011.
 The final version was done in 2012.
 Another final version completed in 2012 was that of my great essay “Some Reasons Not to Use Drugs” (which—also in 2012—I posted on the World Wide Web, on a website linked to my commercial websites).
 So, creatively it was a very fine year indeed.

 The big news, however, continues to be my financial situation.
 It turns out that the bankruptcy law practice (1-888-Debt-End) was a failure.
 I spent considerable money and time and creative energy on it, all for naught (I got not a single client).
 So I’ve abandoned that effort for now.
 The action is with my 1-800-Sue-Them.
 Attorney David Berns (for whom I’ve handled workers’ compensation depositions for several years and, in 2011, worked full time for three months) has proposed a partnership concerning the mark (1-800-Sue-Them).
 I would have to give him some ownership of it, but I would immediately start receiving half the income of his law practice, and he says he has the money to advertise 1-800-Sue-Them.
 I’ve always been unwilling to relinquish any ownership of the mark, but I’m thinking that it might be in my best interest to abandon that requirement (full ownership is worthless if, as has been the case for twenty years, and continuing, it’s producing no money).
 I have another 1-800-Sue-Them proposal out to Girardi | Keese.
 If they reject this one, too, I’ll begin actively exploring a possible partnership with David Berns.
 My bequest from my father has greatly dwindled in less than a year, and it keeps falling.
-I think I should explore the partnership option while I still have some money left, so that I’ll be in a better bargaining position (I won’t be forced to accept a disadvantageous bargain because I’m in desperate need of money).
+I think I should explore the partnership option while I still have some money left, so that I’ll be in a better bargaining position (I won’t be forced to accept a disadvantageous bargain because I need money desperately).

 [Later note (6-6-2022): Whether a piece was written in 2011 or 2012 is of interest to me only close to that time.
 Ten years later, in 2022, it seems utterly inconsequential.
 All that matters to me now is that I wrote it, whenever it was; I’m still quite proud of that piece.]